KevinTo-VS/PBJ-Website/README.md

 ## Description

 This website is used to keep track of players, stats, and matches in a friendly soccer league.
-The website also displays the latest league match uploaded on the website to showcase the keep track of the most recent game played.
+The website also displays the latest league match uploaded on the website to showcase the most recent game played.

 ## Feautures